ArtPoon/slides/markdown/mimm4750g-l4.md

 # BLOSUM62

 * BLOcks SUbstitution Matrix
-* Calculated from the BLOCKS database of local alignments of highly conserved regions of proteins.
+* Calculated from the (no longer maintained) BLOCKS database of local alignments of highly conserved regions of proteins.

 ---